Personal profile

 A passionate educator, Alexandra holds a Teaching Fellowship from the UK’s Higher Education Academy and has received multiple teaching awards at Faculty, University, and National levels in recognition of her contributions to student learning.

-Her research interests include both the pedagogy of teaching and public health research.
+Her research interests focus on public health advocacy in both practice and education.
 She is currently undertaking a PhD on public health advocacy in both pedagogy and practice, using climate and health as a case study.

 Teaching